 Cost-sharing, such as co-payments or deductibles, will be forbidden for routine preventative care.
 There will no longer be annual or lifetime caps on coverage payments for essential benefits.
 A new high-risk pool program may provide coverage for consumers with health issues who have been uninsured for six months or more.

-Another standard of some current insurance plans – higher co-payments for out-of-network Emergency Room services – will be banned under the new regulations.
+Another standard of some current insurance plans – higher co-payments for out-of-network Emergency Room services – will be banned under the new regulations, according to experts of group health insurance from Taylor Benefits.
 Illnesses or unintentional errors on paperwork are no longer valid reasons for retroactive cancellations of coverage.
 In fact, policies can’t be cancelled unless those insured are first given the opportunity for an independent appeal.
 During that appeal process, insurers must continue to honor claims for treatment until the appeals are resolved.

 Hospitals themselves may be subject to fines or barred from using collection agencies if they do not advise patients of free or discounted care options.
 More penalties are possible if Medicare patients are re-admitted for care that could have been prevented or avoided in previous admissions.